 - Up to six months in jail

 In some cases, a judge may grant you no jail time as long as you complete your probation successfully.
 Judges do not always offer this, and having a good lawyer on your side can improve your chances of walking away with no jail time.

 No matter the circumstances, a conviction for lewd conduct is hard to explain to others.
-This is why it’s so important to avoid conviction in the first place, and to have a good lawyer defend you.
+This is why it’s so important to avoid conviction in the first place, and to have a good sex crimes lawyer in Los Angeles defend you.

 The defense depends on what happened.
 Some of the strongest defenses include:

-You didn’t do what you are accused of doing.
-It’s up to the prosecution to prove what happened.
+- You didn’t do what you were accused of doing: It’s up to the prosecution to prove what happened.
 If they can’t prove it, you cannot be convicted.

 No single defense is right for every case.
-You need to talk to a lawyer to build the right defense for your situation.
+You need to talk to a lewd conduct defense lawyer in Los Angeles to build the right defense for your situation.

-Talk to a Los Angeles Indecent Exposure Lawyer for Free
+Talk to a Los Angeles Lewd Conduct Defense Lawyer for Free